alexnathanson/EPSolar_Tracer/README.md

 # EPSolar_Tracer
 This repo has a few different implementations and tools for communicating with EP Solar Tracer charge controllers.
-This has been tested with model 3210A, but should work with any EP Solar Tracer model that uses Modbus RS485 and MT50 displays
+This has been tested with Tracer model 3210A, but should work with any EP Solar Tracer model that uses Modbus RS485 and MT50 displays.

+There are 2 different Modbus libraries for Python that work well, pymodbus and minimalmodbus. libmodbus is a library for C that others have used with Raspberry Pis.

 ## Raspberry Pi Mobel 3 B+

 ### Via USB port
 This uses a USB to RS485 converter.
 This does not work with the manufacturer's recommended cable (Model: CC-USB-RS485-150U) but I did get it to work easily with a ch340T chip model.

+### wiring
+RJ45 blue => b
+RJ45 green => a

 #### ch340T specs
 * https://hackaday.com/tag/ch340/